cybaker/flutter_joybuttons/README.md

 Number of outer buttons.
 Button background color, shape, size, and text.
-Center button color and scale. overlayScale from 0.0 (alone) to 1.0 (always with an adjacent) or alone and with an adjacent (default of about 0.4)
+Center button color and scale. simultaneousOverlapScale from 0.0 (alone) to 1.0 (always with an adjacent) or alone and with an adjacent (default of about 0.4)